RedSiege/EDD/README.md

 getdomaincomputers - Get a list of all computers in the domain

+getdomaincontrollers - Gets a list of all domain controllers

 getnetlocalgroupmember - Returns a list of all users in a local group on a remote system

+getnetdomaingroupmember - Returns a list of all users in a domain group

 getdomainshares - Get a list of all accessible domain shares